stndc/miniMarkdown/README.md

 # miniMarkdown

 miniMakdown is a library written in PHP.
 It's simple markup that makes it easy to add formatting, links, and images to plain text.
+You can see that the documentation is [Spanish](https://github.com/stndc/miniMarkdown/blob/main/ES.md).

 Use function `minimarkdown()`